Enjoy a Cultural African Village Stay during your Safari in Uganda

 Ruboni Village in the Rwenzori Mountain Foothill – Uganda:

-The Village of Ruboni is home to the Bakonzo People, the keepers of the Rwenzori Mountains of the Moon.
-The place to stay is the Ruboni Community Camp in the Village or the upmarket Snow at the Equator Lodge.
-You experience village life for Uganda’s Mountain People from either accommodation.
+The Village of Ruboni is home to the Bakonzo people, the proud guardians of the breathtaking Rwenzori Mountains of the Moon.
+For an authentic experience, you can stay at the Ruboni Community Camp or the more upscale Snow at the Equator Lodge.
+Both accommodations provide a unique glimpse into the vibrant life of Uganda’s mountain communities.

 Nshenyi Cultural Village – on the Border with Tanzania-Rwanda in Uganda: